 The letter below is from Dr. Nalinaksha Bhattacharya, UAA College of Business and Public Policy and past president of the UAA Faculty Senate.
-He is currently one of three faculty representatives from United Academics on the university system's Joint Health Care Committee (JHCC).
+He is currently one of three faculty representatives from United Academics (UNAC) on the university system's Joint Health Care Committee (JHCC).
 The other two are Abel Bult-Ito and Leah Berman from UAF.
+The UAF representative to the JHCC from the University of Alaska Federation of Teachers (UAFT) is Jane Weber.